tezos-checker/checker/docs/testing.md

 of samples required to detect failures, we have tried to hold some of the inputs constant where appropriate.

-As with many of the unit tests, we have made hard-coded the bounds for many of the randomized parameters where applicable (e.g. when the range of valid values for inputs are dependent on eachother).
+As with many of the unit tests, we have hard-coded the bounds for many of the randomized parameters where applicable (e.g. when the range of valid values for inputs are dependent on eachother).
 As described above, this helps make the tests more sensitive to changes in complex numerical calculations.